Geborgen/nordic-souls/README.md

 Nordic Souls requires ~273 GB of free space (including downloads).
 Without downloads, it's ~170 GB.

-The list was built on a low-to-mid-tier machine, with slightly older-gen parts.
+The list was built on a relatively low-tier machine, with older-gen parts.
 I run a 1080p 16:9 display.

 ### My Specs
 - CPU: AMD Ryzen 5 2600
 - GPU: NVIDIA GeForce GTX 1060 6GB
 - RAM: 16GB DDR4

 My specs are the minimum recommended for the best experience.

-With the default ENB, in heavy areas (Falkreath/Riverwood) I might get ~35 FPS, but in most other exteriors I'll get closer to 50 FPS.
-In interiors, I'll keep a steady 60.
+With the default ENB, in heavy areas (Falkreath/Riverwood) I might drop down to 30 FPS, but in most other exteriors I'll get closer to 45 FPS.
+Keep in mind my PC is by no means new, and this is without any of the performance tweaks.
 Many users report a stable high FPS in most or all areas of the game.
+If you need more performance, check out the [performance guide](https://github.com/Geborgen/nordic-souls/blob/main/PERFORMANCEGUIDE.md).
+With my PC being the minimum for a good experience, this list can be considered performance-friendly for most systems.

 ## Installation